curl/everything-curl/sourcecode-layout.md

 The main documentation location.
 Text files in this directory are typically plain text files.
-We have slowly started to move towards Markdown format so a few (but hopefully growing number of) files use the .md extension to signify that.
+We have slowly started to move towards Markdown format so a few (but growing number of) files use the .md extension to signify that.

 Most of these documents are also shown on the curl web site automatically converted from text to a web friendly format/look.